hanspi42/signalflowgrapher/README.md

 This package is distributed under the Artistic License 2.0, which you find in the file LICENSE and on the internet on https://opensource.org/licenses/Artistic-2.0.

 ## Authors of Version 0.2
-The first version checed in was the result of a bachelor thesis at the University of Applied Sciences and Arts Northwestern Switzerland, https://www.fhnw.ch/en/ .
-Students: Simon Näf, Nicolai Wassermann.
+The first version checed in was the result of a bachelor thesis at the University of Applied Sciences and Arts Northwestern Switzerland, https://www.fhnw.ch/en/.
+Students: Simon Näf and Nicolai Wassermann.
 Advisors: Dominik Gruntz and Hanspeter Schmid.
-Contact: hanspeter.schmid@fhnw.ch
+Contact author: hanspeter.schmid@fhnw.ch

 ## Installation instructions